nanoporetech/dorado/README.md

 ```
 More information on how hemi-methylation calls are represented can be found in [page 7 of the SAM specification document (version aa7440d)](https://samtools.github.io/hts-specs/SAMtags.pdf) and [Modkit documentation](https://nanoporetech.github.io/modkit/intro_pileup_hemi.html).

-Note that duplex basecalling is currently non-determinisitic in nature, i.e. duplex rates and the duplex reads generated can vary from run to run.
-This variation is expected to be small - within 2-3% of each other.
-We plan to address this in a future release.

 ### Alignment